Weed Control in Lakes: Practical Strategies for Clear, Healthy Water

 Ready Scout’s Preferred Aquatic Herbicide and Treatment Toolkit

-Ready Scout’s treatment plans combine plant surveys, water chemistry analysis, and carefully chosen lake weed control products from its vetted label list.
+Ready Scout’s treatment plans combine plant surveys, water chemistry analysis, and carefully chosen lake weed control products from its vetted label list, with product selection based on weed type, site conditions, and the active ingredient, and are supported by expert plant and algae management services.

 EPA-registered aquatic herbicides are well-studied and specifically designed to target nuisance and invasive weeds without negatively impacting non-target species.
 Properly applied herbicides do not harm the environment and can effectively control invasive aquatic weeds, which helps maintain water quality and ecosystem balance.